ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics-2.md

 ---
-title: A simple solution
+title: Improve data alignment
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-Before you optimize the code, you have to properly understand the way the data is represented and accessed in memory.
-The compiler cannot easily circumvent that and cannot issue SIMD instructions for the operations, because the operations are done in triplets (x,y,z) and SIMD operations -for 32-bit floats that are used- require 4 elements.
+Before trying any optimization, it's important to understand the way the data is represented and accessed in memory.
+In this case, the compiler cannot issue SIMD instructions because the operations are done in triplets (x,y,z) and SIMD operations for 32-bit floating point values require 4 elements.

-In order to fix this and help the compiler you need to go back and look at the `object` struct in more detail.
+In order to improve the data layout and help the compiler you need to go back and look at the `object` struct in more detail.
 The memory layout of `object` is the following:

 ![Memory layout #center](memory-layout1.svg "Figure 1. struct object memory layout with vec3")

 Because the `vec3` types are triplets, their alignment `is 3 x 4 bytes = 12 bytes`.
-That makes usage of SIMD instructions difficult as they usually operate on data multiples of 16 bytes and alignment to 16 bytes is also important.
+That makes usage of SIMD instructions difficult as they usually operate on data multiples of 16 bytes.
+Alignment to 16 bytes is also important.
 You can usually solve this by adding extra bytes in such structures as padding.
 This results in wasted bytes but sometimes these can be used for extra information.
-In any case the performance benefit outweighs the loss in memory.
+Even if the extra bytes cannot be used, the performance benefit outweighs the loss in memory.

-So, how to add padding to the struct in this case?
-You only have to convert `vec3` helper struct to a `vec4` to include an extra 'dimension', say `t`.
-Make the following changes to the code:
+How should padding be added to the struct?
+You can convert the `vec3` helper struct to a `vec4` to include an extra 'dimension', such as `t`.

+Make the following change to the code to add the padding:

 ```C
 // Helper struct of a 3D vector with x, y, z, coordinates